What makes a song—like Aphex Twin’s Avril 14th—instantly recognisable as special?

 It evokes that feeling of staring out the window, just as rain starts to fall for the first time in a while, your gaze lingering a while longer to watch it hit the ground—fixated, like it’s something you’ve never seen before.

-It’s enchanting in its simplicity—it captures an elusive feeling, freezes the listener—yet feels like you’re hearing lifetimes.
+It’s enchanting in its simplicity—it captures an elusive feeling, ices the listener—yet feels like you’re hearing lifetimes.
 Each note tugs a different heartstring.
 Or something like that.

 I can imagine it played as, like, an 18th-century concerto: picture a man seated at a piano, tail-coat and all, illuminated by spotlight, playing to a large audience seated on red velvet seats; the audience watches intently, silently, with bated breath, from the circle-shaped gallery.
 Yet, somehow, it fits into an early-2000s electronic album.